covjson/specification/spec.md

   </tr>
 </table>

-## TODO

-- time/vertical extents needed? (in domain and/or coverage)
-- check qudt:quantity

 ## 1. Introduction

 CoverageJSON is a format for encoding a variety of coverages like grids, time series, and vertical profiles, distinguished by the geometry of their spatiotemporal domain.
 A CoverageJSON object may represent a domain, a range, a coverage, or a collection of coverages.
 CoverageJSON currently supports the following domain types: Grid, Profile, PointSeries, Point, Trajectory, Section, Polygon, MultiPolygon, and MultiPolygonSeries.
 A range in CoverageJSON  represents coverage values and supports the common offset/factor encoding.
 A coverage in CoverageJSON is the combination of a domain, parameters, ranges, and additional metadata.
 A coverage collection represents a list of coverages.